 Abstract

-Objective: The objective of this study was to compare the efficacy of anti-secretory and oral immunoglobulins in reducing the episodes of diarrhea in children.
+Objective: To compare the efficacy of anti-secretory and oral immunoglobulins in reducing the episodes of diarrhea in children.

 Published